Complete The First Column Of The Table

 • Documentation: Clearly document the methodology used for completing the first column and any specific requirements or constraints.

-• Validation: Implement data validation rules to ensure that the values in the first column conform to the chosen methodology and data type.
+• Validation: Implement data validation rules to see to it that the values in the first column conform to the chosen methodology and data type.

 • Consider Scalability: If you anticipate your table growing significantly, choose a methodology that can scale to handle the expected volume of data.